NorteX-dev/nhandler/src/framework/README.md

 // componentHandler is a ComponentHandler instance from NHandler. await loadModules({ commandHandler, eventHandler, componentHandler });
 ```

+> Modules are a totally separate can of warms frmo all the other features and the logic behind them is explained below.

 -   Opinionated colorful logger with 4 stages of severity and writing to disk.